bertreb/pimatic-assistant/README.md

 - Go to the [NORA homepage](https://node-red-google-home.herokuapp.com/)
 - Login with your Google or Github account
-- Copy the generated token in your clipboard, to be used later in the plugin
+- Copy the generated token in your clipboard, to be used later in the device config of the plugin.

-Link Nora to Google Home in the the Google Home app.
-(These steps need to happen only once)
+Link Nora to your Google Home via the Google Home app (these steps need to happen only once).
+The steps are:
+- Open your Google Home app and click Add
+- In the Add and manage screen, select Set up device
+- Select Have something already set up?
+- Select NORA (in this image it's already linked) and login again with the Google/Github account you used when logging in to the NORA homepage.

+Done!
+Nora and Google Home are linked and you can install the plugin, add an Assistant device.
-Devices are not exposed automatically to Nora and Google Assistant.
-You have to add them individually in the config.
+Pimatic devices are not exposed automatically to Nora and Google Assistant.
+You have to add them individually in the device config.

 Installation